LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference: Performance Optimizations

 \begin{packeditemize} \item \textbf{State \#1 (Initialization):} the start and current pointers overlap.
 The region between the start/current pointers and the end pointer marks the pages pending duplication. \item \textbf{State \#2 (In-progress):} the current pointer moves toward the end pointer.
 Pages between the start and current pointers have already been offloaded to CPU memory. \item \textbf{State \#3 (Query Arrival):} when new queries acquire some of the free pages, the end pointer is moved forward by the number of allocated pages.
 This ensures sufficient GPU memory is available for future active queries that need to acquire free pages. \item \textbf{State \#4 (Steady state):} the current pointer overlaps with the end pointer, indicating that all scheduled pages have been duplicated. \end{packeditemize}

 Note that if a query attempts to allocate pages beyond the current pointer, the allocation must stall until the current pointer moves right enough to cover the required pages.
-Thus, a key trade-off in this design is that: the number of duplicated pages—\ie the region defined by \texttt{end pointer}$–$\texttt{start pointer}—between GPU and CPU memory.
+Thus, a key trade-off in this design is that: the number of duplicated pages—\ie, the region defined by end pointer – start pointer --between GPU and CPU memory.
 A smaller duplication window reduces the duplication ratio but increases the likelihood of allocation stalls.
 For instance, if only one page is duplicated and an inference query requires three pages, the query must wait until the current and end pointers advance by two additional pages.
 On the other hand, if three pages are duplicated, the same query can proceed immediately without stalling, though at the cost of higher duplication ratio.
+Though not supported, the same dynamic offloading strategies can also be extended to other storage tiers beyong CPU and GPU.